LinuxDil/Auto-Transfer/README.md

 # Auto-Transfer
 This is a Script For Auto Transfer from one/many wallet to one/many wallet

 ## How to run?
-Join Our elegram Channel
+Join Our Telegram Channel

 <div align="center">
   <a href="https://t.me/airdropseeker_official" target="_blank">